-State lawmakers across US pass 1 abortion ban but 2 defeated
+2 abortion bans failed, 1 passed in US statehouses this week

 Advocates of the Vermont law say that if the approval is pulled, it would still be available in the state under its law, so long as Republican Gov. Phil Scott signs it.

-OTHER PROTECTIONS
+ADDING PROTECTIONS

 At least 19 states have adopted laws or executive orders since last year protecting access to abortion, largely through measures aimed at protecting out-of-state patients, medical providers and other helpers from investigations by states where abortion is banned.